Get an inexpensive, printable, ad-free PDF of this pattern here, or you can continue scrolling to see the pattern now.

 Looking for a printer-friendly version of this pattern?
 Grab an inexpensive, ad-free PDF of this pattern right here.

 CO 36 sts in Clr A using a provisional cast on.

-To finish, weave in all ends.
+Weave in all ends.
 Cut a 6-inch length of red or white pipe cleaner.
 Fold each end of the pipe cleaner down 1/4 of an inch to protect sharp points.
 Feed your pipe cleaner into the tube you knit and bend into a candy cane shape.
-Sew ribbon to the back of your candy cane to hang.

 Yarn was provided by Lion Brand Yarn.